 Madonna at the Fountain by Jan van Eyck is an oil-on-panel painting that has dimensions of 19 x 12 centimeters (7.5 x 4.75 inches).

 The Royal Museum of Fine Arts Antwerp was established in 1820 and houses artworks produced by Jan van Eyck, Peter Paul Rubens, and James Ensor, to name just a few local artists.

-Unfortunately, the museum has been closed since 2011 for renovations but is scheduled to open again on September 24, 2022.
+The museum in Antwerp was been closed since 2011 for renovations but has been reopened on September 24, 2022.